K-G-Witt/TAAPS/README.md

 6. Finally, competing risks modelling using the Fine-Grey model was conduucted to identify if identified health care patterns were differentially associated with risks of death by suicide as compared to all other causes of death (see TAAPS_PatternMiningScript.rmd).

 ### Data Sources:
+#### Patterns of health services use in the year prior to, during, and following an episode of self-harm.
-The TAAPS Project utilises data linkage to combine information from a wide array of services, including:
+This phase of the TAAPS Project utilises data linkage to combine information from a wide array of services, including:

 * [Victorian Alcohol and Drug Collection (VADC)](https://www.health.vic.gov.au/funding-and-reporting-aod-services/victorian-alcohol-and-drug-collection-vadc), formally the Alcohol and Drug Information System (ADIS)
 * [Clinical Public Mental Health Services (CMI/ODS)](https://www.health.vic.gov.au/research-and-reporting/cmiods)